natgo/wt-wiki-scraper/wikitext-transpiled/ground/E.B.R.%20(1954).md

 {{tankMobility|abMinHp=310|rbMinHp=177}}

 The E.B.R.
 (1954) can reach 105 km/h on roads, 60 km/h on dirt tracks and 40 km/h in cross country.
 Soft terrain is a handicap: mud, snow and sand will considerably slow the armoured car.
 As a wheeled vehicle, it can't turn on the spot but the turn radius stays relatively small thanks to front and rear steering wheels.
-The reverse speed is also very high, a must to get out of hot situations quickly.
+Much like the [[Sd.Kfz.234/2|Sd.Kfz 234/2 Puma]], the tank has a driver on both sides of the hull (albeit the driver in the back being classified as a loader ingame) and also has a reverse gearbox, meaning that you can reverse as if you were facing backwards at full speed which helps relocating efforts.

 === Modifications and economy ===
 {{Specs-Economy}}